Emriko/Portfolio/content/posts/SSAO.md

 # Results

-Following, a comparisson image with and without the effect can be seen.
-The results act in a way to adding relation to each scene object and a level of depth to their sorrounding backgrounds.
+Following, a comparison  image with and without the effect can be seen.
+The results act in a way to adding relation to each scene object and a level of depth to their surrounding backgrounds.

 {{% figure class="alignright" src="/slideSSAO.gif#floatleft"  %}}